TTFH/Ace-Combat-7-Mods/README.md

 # Ace Combat 7 Mods

+# [DEPRECATED] There have been new releases of tools included in this repo that don't requiere decrypted files, I may or may not update it in the future.

 ## How to extract .PAK files
 Open the folder `Ace Combat 7 Skies Unknown\Game\Content\Paks\`
 Inside you'll find 12 files with names matching the next regex\*: `pakchunk\d-WindowsNoEditor(_0_P)?.pak`